Hendrik Jan Schoo

-Hendrik Jan Schoo (born November 10, 1945 - died September 9, 2007) also known as HJ Schoo was a Dutch author, journalist, essayist and magazine editor.
+Hendrik Jan Schoo (born 10 November 1945; died 9 September 2007), also known as HJ Schoo, was a Dutch author, journalist, essayist and magazine editor.
 He served as the editor-in-chief of Elsevier magazine and was the deputy editor of de Volkskrant newspaper for which he wrote columns.

 Biography

 Schoo was born in Amsterdam.
 His father was a sales representative and his mother a nurse.
 He was a brother of politician and government minister Eegje Schoo.
 He initially trained as a teacher before going to study social sciences at the University of Chicago.
 He later worked at an African-American primary school before returning to the Netherlands.

 Career

 Schoo began his career as an editor and writer for Montessori Communications, a publication of the Dutch Montessori Association.
 He then worked for a psychology publication before joining Elsevier in 1991 as a columnist, rising up to become deputy editor and then chief editor from 1993 to 1999.
 Politically, Schoo took on a conservative slant and was critical of multiculturalism in his opinion columns.
 One of Schoo's most notable acts as editor was appointing sociology professor Pim Fortuyn as a columnist in 1993.
 Both Schoo and Fortuyn would influence each other's beliefs, and the column helped Fortuyn to gain more public exposure in the Netherlands before he embarked on a political career.
 At the end of 1999, Schoo resigned from Elsevier to become deputy editor-in-chief of de Volkskrant.